 The Presidential Bungalow at the Beverley Hills Hotel would seem a fitting spot for celebrations to start.
 With a secluded location in the hotel’s grounds, this achingly spacious suite features a private, waterfall-edge pool.
 The couple might then like to move on down the coast, exploring more of the state’s natural beauty.
 Perhaps a stop at The Post Ranch Inn in the rugged beauty of the Big Sur would be perfect for the nature-loving newlyweds.

-Our sister company Western & Oriental are Canada travel experts, and we wonder if it would be here that Markle would like to return to.
+We wonder if it would be here that Markle would like to return to.
 Having lived in Toronto for the past several years, the actress is considered an ‘adopted Canadian’ and has many close friends in the country.
 Indeed, Harry and Meghan were there together for the Invictus Games earlier this year, where the prince also met his future mother-in-law.

 Back in January, Harry took Meghan on a very special holiday to Norway to see the Northern Lights.
 If the couple wanted to recreate those romantic moments then a trip to the Canadian province of Yukon and the cosy Northern Lights Resort & Spa would be ideal.

 This handful of honeymoon ideas are just the ‘top of the sandbank’ when it comes to our inspiration for the next royal honeymoon.
 We haven’t even mentioned The Brando, where Pippa Middleton and James Matthews spent their first married weeks or Round Hill in Jamaica, where Harry and Meghan stayed whilst attending a friend’s wedding earlier in the year.

 Wherever the happy couple choose, though, we’re sure they will have a blissfully romantic time.
 Can you wait for the wedding?
 Us neither!